Hermann-web/blog/docs/blog/posts/programming-languages/python/simplified-logging-python.md

 Handlers in logging are responsible for taking the log records (created by loggers) and outputting them to the desired destination, such as the console, files, or network sockets.
 Using handlers allows developers to control where log messages are sent and how they are formatted.
 For example, a console handler might be used for debugging during development, while a file handler could be used to store logs for later analysis.

-!!!
-Example "Using Handlers with Built-in Logging"
+!!! example "Using Handlers with Built-in Logging"

     ```python
     # Adding a console handler